“We hold these Truths to be self-evident…”

 Civil Graces are core to our national ideal and the partnership model of society: Freedom, Justice, and Equality, though we haven’t always perfected their application.
 They are timeless beliefs throughout every spiritual tradition and philosophy.
 Hospitality, Courage, Gratitude, Truthfulness, and Friendship are among others of an ongoing list of what we hold as self-evident.

+The Civil Graces Project gives space for that dialogue.
 Together we will explore these beliefs and dig to the heart of their meaning.
-We will look at current issues and consider how we can reshape the debate by creating space for the common ground that connects us rather than focusing on what divides us.
+We will look at current issues and consider how we can reshape the debate by finding the common ground that connects us rather than focusing on what divides us.
 I designed the logo for Civil Graces to be two fingerprints that combine and form a heart.
 I believe that while we each have our unique identity, we can find space where we unite.
-By taking care of the space in between, we heal our communities, our nation and our world.
+By taking care of the space in between, we heal our communities, our nation, and our world.
 The Civil Graces are those unifying, timeless beliefs that will guide us through the journey as we create that “more perfect union.”